-Do you own a property in a historic district?All historic district property owners must obtain a Certificate of Appropriateness from the Historic District Commission (HDC) in order to make external renovations prior to applying for City permits.
+Do you own a property in a historic district?All historic district property owners must obtain permission from the Historic District Commission (HDC) in order to make external renovations prior to applying for City permits.

 A map of the Under the Oaks Historic District (PDF) is available online for residents to check if their property is located within the district.
 Under the Oaks is located west of Downtown Jackson, bound S. West Avenue, W. Morrell Street, First Street, Steward Street, Jackson High School and other streets.

 Individual historic districts are located throughout the City of Jackson.
 Please reference the Jackson Historic District Listing from the Code of Ordinances to view these properties.

 If your property is listed in the Under the Oaks Historic District or as an individual district, apply to the HDC using the Application to the Historic District Commission page.

 If your property is not listed in a historic district, proceed to your application:

 - Roofing, Siding, Decks Permit Application (PDF)

 - Replacing roofing, flashing, or gutters